obub13/HomeAssignment/README.md

 # Memory Matching Game

-Welcome to the Memory Matching Game!
-This is a simple memory card game created using the Phaser game framework.
+This is a simple memory card game created using the Phaser game framework with Typescript.

 ## Introduction

-Describe your project in a few sentences.
-What is the Memory Matching Game about?
-What inspired you to create it?
+Home Assignment by a gaming company, learning how to use Phaser game engine and Typescript coding langauge.

 ## Features

-Highlight the key features of your project:

 - Memory card matching gameplay
 - Timer and turns tracking
-- Interactive and responsive design

 ## Setup

-Clone or copy the repository, start the project in visual studio code and isntall the dependencies by running "npm install" in terminal.
+Clone or copy the repository, start the project in visual studio code and install the dependencies by running "npm install" in terminal.

-#Start game
+## Start game

 Simply start playing activating the LiveServer feature or by running the command "npx http-server" in terminal.